nlfiedler/zorigami/NOTES.md

 1. Find all buckets with type 5 UUID for a name
 1. Fetch metadata object/archive for those buckets
 1. Present the list to the user to choose which to recover
-1. Retrieve the most recent PouchDB database
+1. Retrieve the most recent database
     * For Glacier, this means listing archives of master vault to find database pack
 1. Iterate entries in database, fetching packs and extracting files